monfresh/monfresh/README.md

 ### Hi there 👋

 I'm [Moncef Belyamani](https://www.moncefbelyamani.com/about/).
 After 9 years in Civic Tech at [Code for America](https://github.com/codeforamerica), [18F](https://github.com/18F) and [Truss](https://github.com/TrussWorks), I quit my job to try to make a living as a full-time creator.
-Having helped thousands of people set up Ruby on their Mac over the past 10 years, I knew how painful and time-consuming it is.
+Having helped thousands of people set up Ruby on their Mac over the past 10 years, I know how painful and time-consuming it is.

 To help people save their precious time and avoid frustration, I built [Ruby on Mac](https://www.rubyonmac.dev/?utm_campaign=gh-readme).
 With a single command, it sets up a complete Ruby development environment for you in 15 minutes or less!
 It can also fix common issues people run into when setting up a Mac for development, especially on M1 Macs.
 If you're having trouble installing Rails, Jekyll, Cocoapods, sqlite, ffi, or some other gem, give Ruby on Mac a try.
+It's guaranteed to work, or your money back.

-I'm building Ruby on Mac in public, and sharing my revenue numbers every week on [Twitter](https://twitter.com/monfresh) as I work towards my goal of $24k by the end of 2022.
+I'm building Ruby on Mac in public, and sharing my progress on [Twitter](https://twitter.com/monfresh) and on [my blog](https://www.moncefbelyamani.com/tags/business/) as I work towards my goal of $24k by the end of 2022.
+As of June 28, I'm at $15,528.

+## I will save your company thousands of dollars through automation and speeding up test suites.

+During my time in Civic Tech, I saved over 1000 person-hours across various projects and teams.
+Here are some examples of time savings I made:

+- 10 weeks/year by eliminating and shortening meetings
+- 7 weeks/year by speeding up a regularly-used Make command
+- 4 weeks/year by automating recurring manual tasks
+- 8 weeks/year by speeding up test suites
+- 1 week/year by automating the setup of a new Mac (I've now turned this into a paid product at rubyonmac.dev/pro)

+**These all add up to at least $60,000 in savings per year!**

+There are very likely similar time-saving opportunities at your company.
+I can identify them for you and create a detailed report with recommendations.
+You can then choose to implement them yourself, hire someone else to do it, or hire me.

+Contact me to stop wasting time and money!

 ## Having trouble running legacy Rails or Jekyll projects on M1 Macs?
 I can help you!
 From talking to Ruby on Mac customers and other Ruby developers, a common pain point is not being able to run legacy Rails and Jekyll projects on M1 Macs.
 This is due to the projects using old versions of Ruby, and old versions of gems that might not be maintained anymore and that aren't supported on the M1 chip.
 The gem most people complain about is `therubyracer`.
 They spend days trying to install it, and either end up giving up or using workarounds they're not happy with.